Qt Quick 3D - Procedural Texture Example

 Demonstrates how to provide custom texture data from C++ or QML.

-This example makes use of QQuick3DTextureData and the textureData property of Texture to provide texture data generated dynamically at runtime instead of loading it from a static asset.
-For demonstration purposes this example generates two gradient textures in C++ and QML respectively.
+This demonstrates the various ways to provide texture data generated dynamically at runtime instead of loading it from a static asset.
+For demonstration purposes this example generates vertical gradient textures from provided start and end colors.

 First we define a C++ class for our texture data.
 We make it a subclass of QQuick3DTextureData.
-This is not stricly necessary, since there are no virtual functions, but it is much more convenient to have everything in one class.
+This is not strictly necessary, since there are no virtual functions, but it is much more convenient to have everything in one class.
 We define the properties we are going to use, and add QML_NAMED_ELEMENT to make it available from QML:

 class GradientTexture : public QQuick3DTextureData